DIY Home Security System Installation Tips

 Some alarm systems come equipped with internal battery backup.
 But if you lose power, you also lose your modem and WiFi router, and that means you lose alerts from your home’s security system.
 Protect yourself by installing an uninterruptible power supply system (around $125) from any electronics store.

-The SimpliSafe Home Security System is One Option
+SimpliSafe Home Security System Is Easy to Install

 The SimpliSafe system is super easy to install.
 There’s no programming.
 Just attach the sensors and plug in the base station.
 SimpliSafe offers six packages starting at $229.
 SimpliSafe offers “no contract” monitoring for just $15 per month.